nicolasdao/easypipinstall/README.md

 easyu flake8
 ```

 This uninstalls `flake8` as well as all its dependencies.
-Those dependencies are uninstalled only if they are not used by other project dependencies.
-The `setup.cfg` and `requirements.txt` are automatically updated accordingly.
+Those dependencies are uninstalled only if other project dependencies do not use them.
+The `setup.cfg` and `requirements.txt` are automatically updated.